dandruffneil/COMP9517-Microscopy-Project/README.md

-# Task 1:Segment and Track Cells
+## Task 1:Segment and Track Cells

+To segment the cells, we first using median blur and gamma correction to enhance the original image.
+Then use ostu binarization in opencv for segmentation.
+Finally we find coutours and centers of each cell.

-Use image binarization in opencv to segment all the cells in images.
-And use Kalman filter to track each cell and assign unique id to each cell among different frames.
+For tracking, we use Kalman filter to track each cell and assign unique id to each cell among different frames.